skip to main content

 The Orange Bowl has been a staple of college football since its start in 1935.
 As one of the sport’s oldest bowl games, it’s part of the illustrious New Year’s Six and continues to boost South Florida’s economy annually.

-Keep reading for more details on how to tune in, including TV provider recommendations.
+I’ve got all the details on how to tune in, including TV provider recommendations and streaming options.

 What channel shows the Orange Bowl?

-Pro tip: ESPN Radio will also carry the Orange Bowl.
+Pro tip: ESPN Radio will also carry the Orange Bowl, with Wes Durham, Chase Daniel, and Tori Petry on the call.

 Best Orange Bowl TV plans

-Our favorite TV provider for watching college football is Hulu + Live TV because it includes every ESPN channel alongside ESPN+.
-However, a full-fledged TV plan isn’t necessary if you only want to watch the Orange Bowl.
+My favorite TV provider for watching college football is Hulu + Live TV because it includes every ESPN channel alongside ESPN+.
+But it’s important to note that a full-fledged TV plan isn’t necessary if you only want to watch the Orange Bowl.

 Which TV providers carry the Orange Bowl?

 Most TV providers offer access to the Orange Bowl via ESPN.
-If you want a robust TV plan, we listed 14 popular services in the table below and illustrated whether they carry ESPN.
+If you want a robust TV plan, I’ve listed 12 popular services in the table below and illustrated whether they carry ESPN.

 Provider Type Price ESPN Details